Introducing Qodo Command – Command-line interface for building, running and managing AI agents.

 1. Qodo Merge

-When I tested it on a utility module, Qodo Merge’s PR agent for automated code reviews automatically suggested cleaner and more maintainable code.
-For example, it improved a nested list flattening function by replacing manual indexing with more Pythonic constructs:
+When I tested it on a utility module, Qodo Merge’s PR agent for automated code reviews suggested cleaner and more maintainable code.
+For example, you can see below that it improved a nested list flattening function by replacing manual indexing with more Pythonic constructs:

 Original code: